 Introduction to dizziness (feeling dizzy)

-Dizziness, lightheadedness, and the feeling of passing out is a common complaint in people who have low blood pressure.
-When the blood pressure is too low, not enough oxygen-rich blood is being delivered to the brain, and its function can be affected.
+Dizziness, lightheadedness, and the feeling of passing out are common complaints in people who have low blood pressure.
+When the blood pressure is too low, not enough oxygen-rich blood is delivered to the brain, and its function can be affected.
 If the brain's blood supply is decreased too much, the person may pass out (syncope).